Novvum/36-graphql-concepts/README.md

 This repository was created with the intention of helping developers master their concepts in GraphQL.
 It is not a requirement, but a guide for future studies.

+Credit to https://github.com/leonardomso/33-js-concepts for the inspiration.

+Thanks to @kelseyyim for getting this started!

 ## Community

 Feel free to submit a PR adding a link to your own recaps or reviews.
 If you want to translate the repo into your native language, please feel free to do so.